Maisie Peters

-Maisie Hannah Peters (born 28 May 2000) is an English singer-songwriter.
+Maisie Hannah Peters (born 28 May 2000) is an English singer and songwriter.
 She began her professional career independently, releasing two singles, "Place We Were Made" and "Birthday".
-In 2018, she signed with Atlantic Records, releasing two EPs and the second series soundtrack to the British comedy series, Trying.
+In 2018, she signed with Atlantic Records UK, with whom she released two EPs and the second series soundtrack to the British comedy series, Trying.

-In 2021, she left Atlantic and signed with Ed Sheeran's Gingerbread Man Records.
-Shortly afterwards, she released her debut studio album, You Signed Up for This.
-Peters released her second album, The Good Witch, in June 2023.
-With The Good Witch, Peters became the youngest solo British female artist in nearly a decade to top the UK album charts.
+In 2021, she signed with Ed Sheeran's Gingerbread Man Records, a label distributed by Atlantic Records.
+Shortly afterwards, in August, she released her debut studio album, You Signed Up for This.
+Peters released her second album, The Good Witch, in June 2023, with which she became the youngest solo British female artist in nearly a decade to top the UK album charts.
+Her third studio album, Florescence, was released in May 2026.